OEFDataScience/Lagrange/index.md

 REIGN is updated at the beginning of each month and the newest data versions can be found in this repository.
 Alongside the data, you will also find a link to the most current REIGN blog updates provided by One Earth Future Research.
 Click on the archive menu to access a list of links for past versions of REIGN.
 REIGN is updated during the last week of each month.
-For any questions concerning this website and the current status of updates, please contact
+For any questions concerning this website and the current status of updates, please contact current project manager
 Clayton Besaw (<cbesaw@oneearthfuture.org>)

 OEFR Forecasting now hosts a medium blog called the Die is Forecast.
 This blog is dedicated to technical analyses and code vignettes regarding our REIGN data and CoupCast/ELVIS forecasting projects.
 Feel free to check it out